TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Once intercepted, we make a right click to set `"Do intercept"` -> `"Response to this request"`.
+Once intercepted, we right click the request and select `"Do intercept"` -> `"Response to this request"`.

 By doing this, we will intercept the response to our login request, which is necessary to extract the `nonce` value: